4Players/odin-sdk-unity/README.md

 This Unity version was chosen as it is Long Term Supported and provides compatibility with all targeted platforms.

-Note: webGL is currently not supported.
+**Note**: WebGL is not natively supported.
+To integrate ODIN with your WebGL builds, use our [JavaScript/TypeScript SDK](https://www.npmjs.com/package/@4players/odin).

 ## Installation